 Getting feedback is not enough.
 You have to act on it and respond to your customers’ needs.

-Filling in your Excel’s feedback spreadsheet will not help you improve.
+Filling in your Excel’s feedback spreadsheet will not make you progress.
 Create another file listing the steps to be taken.

-Respond to all of the reviews.
-Potential customers read that, too.
+Respond to all the reviews.
+Potential customers read that too.

 5. Surprise your customers.

-Hand out surprise, personalized discounts, product samples, and small add-ons.
+Hand out surprises, personalized discounts, product samples, and small addons.
 Send birthday cards and words of appreciation.
 Celebrate occasions related to your business together with your customers.

 Show customers that you care, understand, and support them.